CARPAL BONES ANATOMY

 • The carpal bones consist of a total of eight bones arranged in two distinct rows

-• This arrangement provides stability and flexibility to the wrist joint
+• This arrangement provides stability and flexibility to your wrist joint

 • Proximal row: Scaphoid, lunate, triquetral, and pisiform